 Are you building brand awareness or building trust within your market?
 Are you reaching out to new customers, or enriching the relationship with your current customers?

 There are many different reasons for creating a video.
-If you believe a video could help your business (which it can) but are unsure how, feel free to contact me, and let’s determine a call to action for you!
+If you believe a video could help your business (which it can) but are unsure how, feel free to contact me, and let’s determine the right kind of video for your business.

 Writing the Script